duinoPRO/install/README.md

 **Installing the duinoPRO firmware environment:**

 - Download and install the standard Arduino environment for your operating system.
 We have have known support so far for OS X and Windows 7.
-The Arduino IDE download page is [https://www.arduino.cc/en/Main/Software].
+The Arduino IDE download page is [https://www.arduino.cc/en/Main/Software] (Arduino IDE).

 **Note** that version 1.6.6 exhibits a known bug.
 We recommend downloading and installing 1.6.7.